Ultralight dark matter in long-baseline accelerator neutrino oscillations: Ultralight dark matter in neutrino oscillations

-where $m_\phi$ is the dark matter mass and $t$ denotes time.
-At $m_\phi \sim$ 10$^{-22}$\,eV, this kind of dark matter is also known as fuzzy dark matter.
-Neutrino propagation in the dark medium can subsequently affect the oscillation probabilities.
-In case of scalar dark matter, the relevant Lagrangian can be written as~\cite{Berlin:2016woy}
+Neutrino propagations in the dark medium can subsequently affect the oscillation probabilities.
+In the case of scalar DM, the relevant Lagrangian can be written as~\cite{Berlin:2016woy}

-where $m_\nu$ is the effective neutrino mass matrix, $\nu_L$ is the left-handed neutrino field and $y$ contains the coupling constants for neutrinos and dark matter interactions.
+where $\nu_L$ is the left-handed neutrino field, $m_\nu$ is the effective neutrino mass matrix, $y$ contains the coupling constants of the neutrino and DM interactions, and $\alpha,\beta$ are the flavor indices for neutrinos.

-The scalar field in equation (\ref{eq:phi_t}) can have notable implications in neutrino experiments where neutrinos propagate underground.
-The effective neutrino Lagrangian (\ref{eq:lscal}) corresponds to the transformation $m_\nu \rightarrow m_\nu + y\phi$, where the neutrino mass matrix $m_\nu$ is altered by the scalar field $\phi$ and neutrino--dark matter couplings $y$.
-When the scalar mass $m_\phi$ matches the propagation length of the neutrinos, the coherent scattering between the dark matter and neutrino fields can lead to observable distortions in the oscillation probabilities.
-The time dependency of the scalar field $\phi$ furthermore means that this distortion varies over time.
+The scalar field in eq.~(\ref{eq:phi_t}) can have notable implications in neutrino experiments where neutrinos propagate underground.
+The effective neutrino Lagrangian specified by eq.~(\ref{eq:lscal}) corresponds to the transformation $m_\nu \rightarrow m_\nu + y\phi$, where $m_\nu$ receives an additional contribution $y\phi$ from the neutrino–DM interaction.
+When the scalar mass $m_\phi$ matches the propagation length of the neutrinos, coherent scattering between the DM and neutrino fields can lead to observable distortions in the oscillation probabilities.
+Furthermore, the time dependency of $\phi$ means that this distortion varies over time.
 This modulation may be testable in neutrino experiments where the lifetime is sufficiently long.
-The oscillation distortions and time modulation of ultralight scalar fields have previously been contemplated in {\em e.g.} Refs.~\cite{Losada:2021bxx,Losada:2023zap}.
+The oscillation distortion and time modulation of the ULDM scalar fields have previously been contemplated, \textit{e.g.}, in Refs.~\cite{Losada:2021bxx,Losada:2023zap}.

-It is also possible to write neutrino--dark matter interactions in vector form.
-In such case, the dark matter field alters the neutrino 4-momenta as $p_\mu \rightarrow p_\mu + g Q \phi_\mu$, where $\phi_\mu$ represents the vector-like dark matter field.
-The corresponding version for the effective Lagrangian is then
+It is also possible to write the neutrino-DM interactions in vector form.
+In such a case, the DM field alters the neutrino four-momentum as $p_\mu \rightarrow p_\mu + g Q \phi_\mu$, where $\phi_\mu$ represents the vector-like DM field.
+The corresponding version of the effective Lagrangian is then given by~{\hx \cite{Brdar:2017kbt}}

-where $g$ stands for the effective neutrino--DM coupling and $Q^{\alpha \beta}$ for the charge matrix, respectively.
-The ultralight dark matter field $\phi^\mu$ on the other hand is defined as a vector with its total magnitude given by equation~(\ref{eq:phi_t}).
-Vector dark matter can also be studied via its time-varying effects as noted in Ref.~\cite{Brzeminski:2022rkf}.
+where $g$ and $Q^{\alpha \beta}$ stand for the effective neutrino-DM coupling and the charge matrix, respectively.
+The ULDM field $\phi^\mu$ is defined as a vector with its total magnitude given by eq.~(\ref{eq:phi_t}).
+As noted in Ref.~\cite{Brzeminski:2022rkf}, the vector DM can also be studied through its time-varying effects.